bechtleav360/Maverick.EntityGraph/docs/api/Entities.md

 ### Updating literals

-Any attribute which is not it's own entity has to be literal.
+Any attribute not pointing to an embedded entity (with its own id) is a value (literal, no object or array)

 The following json is illegal